 - Maximum two-year appointment, with funding for year 2 contingent upon successful performance during year 1

 - Residence in the Cambridge area is required

 - Relocation allowance negotiable after fellowship awarded

-A research proposal, no longer than 4 pages and single-spaced, should describe:
+A research proposal, no longer than four pages and single-spaced, should describe:

 - likely products (publications, etc.) to be completed by the end of the fellowship period.

-- Research budget: Include a simple, 1-page budget that itemizes anticipated research and travel costs, not to exceed the fellowship allowance.
+- Research budget: Include a simple, one-page budget that itemizes anticipated research and travel costs, not to exceed the fellowship allowance.